-The sexual harassment training provisions in the Workplace Transparency Act apply to all Illinois employers and require that:
+The sexual harassment training provisions in the Workplace Transparency Act apply to all Illinois employers.

-- A summary of federal and state laws prohibiting sexual harassment, harassment based on sex, and all remedies available to targets of sexual harassment or harassment based on sex
+- A summary of relevant federal and state laws concerning sexual harassment, including remedies available to victims of sexual harassment.

-- A summary of responsibilities of employers to prevent, investigate and adjudicate sexual harassment
+- A summary of employers’ responsibilities to prevent and investigate sexual harassment and take corrective measures.

 The Traliant Difference in Sexual Harassment Training